-Darcee Hoberg, a junior outside hitter from Coshocton, Ohio, was selected to the All-American First Team after being a member of the All-American Second Team last year.
-The former All-Ohioan at River View High School leads the team with 533 digs.
-She has also compiled 33 assists, 42 aces, 66 blocks, and 430 kills.
+Darcee Hoberg, a 5-foot-10 sophomore outside hitter from Coshocton, Ohio, was named an NCCAA Second Team All-American for her efforts this year.
+The former All-Ohioan at River View High School leads MVNC with 412 kills, while also recording 25 assists, 32 aces, 54 blocks, and 451 digs.